kaiusl/KLPlugins.DynLeaderboards/README.md

 This is an ACC specific (at least at the moment) leaderboard plugin providing simple switching between overall/class/relative leaderboards.

 The reason for this plugin is that I found myself creating effectively the same dash leaderboard layout several times for overall leaderboard and then again for class leaderboard and so on.
 With this plugin you need to create only one SimHub dash and assign buttons to swap between different leaderboard types.
-I provide example dash which I created for my use.
+I provide example dash (named AccDynLeaderboard) which I created for my own use.
+Feel free to modify it.

 ## Using the plugin

 * Download the latest release from Racedepartment or here
-* Copy all the *.dll files to the SimHub root
+* Copy all the files to the SimHub root
 * Open SimHub and enable the plugin
 * Check plugin settings for correct "ACC configuration location" under "General settings".
 This location is used to read information needed to connct to ACC broadcasting client.
+* If you needed to change the location, restart SimHub.
-* Go to "Controls and events" from SimHub sidebar and add a mappings for "LeaderboardPlugin.&lt;leaderboard name&gt;.NextLeaderboard" and "LeaderboardPlugin.&lt;leaderboard name&gt;.PreviousLeaderboard" actions.
-For mapping to controller inputs you need to enable "Controllers input" plugin and for keyboard inputs "Keyboard Input" plugin.
+* Go to "Controls and events" from SimHub sidebar and add mappings for "LeaderboardPlugin.&lt;leaderboard name&gt;.NextLeaderboard" and "LeaderboardPlugin.&lt;leaderboard name&gt;.PreviousLeaderboard" actions.

+	For mapping to controller inputs you need to enable "Controllers input" plugin and to keyboard inputs "Keyboard Input" plugin.

-	Note that if you add multiple dynamic leaderboards each, you need to add mappings for each leaderboard.
+	Note that if you add multiple dynamic leaderboards, you need to add mappings for each leaderboard.
 It can be the same button for all of them.
-* Now the example dash should work.
+* Now the AccDynLeaderboard dash should work.

-	By default the plugin is configured to run provided example dash but you can add and configure more leaderboards under "Dynamic leaderboard".
-Further exmplanation of each option is explained directly in the setting pages and by the tooltips of settings.

-	If something is unclear or you have suggestions, let me know.

 ## Available leaderboard types

 We provide several different leaderboard orderings or types.